 - Equipped with fundamental skills.
 Even in a rapidly changing environment, certain skills remain constant.
 The AGSB places a premium on these as the foundation of a sound management education.
 Thus, our graduates possess a mastery of analysis and synthesis skills as well as quantitative and qualitative methods that render them technically competent to succeed in today's business environment. - Strategic and critical thinkers.
 Jesuit education insists on critical and creative thinking.
 Our graduates possess an attitude that is questioning rather than simply accepting, analyzing cause and effect before formulating strategy.
-They seek to create the bigger picture from the parts of a meaningful whole and possess both a systems view and a long-term perspective. - Attuned to the changing environment.
+They seek to create the bigger picture from the parts of a meaningful whole and possess both a systems view and a longterm - Attuned to the changing environment.
 Established and accepted practices are subject to continual review and refinement, making management practice a dynamic exercise.
-Critical and creative thinking fosters an adaptability that allows our graduates to deal with the constant and rapid changes they will face as managers. - Effective leaders who strive for excellence.
-The Ignatian value of magis- the drive for excellence for the greater glory of God-and the Jesuit call to be "men and women for others" animate the education and formation process of the AGSB.
-Thus, our graduates exhibit leadership rather than indifference and excellence rather than mediocrity. - Ethically-grounded.
-The AGSB endeavors to integrate the ethical dimensions of management and leadership in all its courses and offerings.
-Our graduates are equipped to resolve dilemmas in the workplace through a moral and ethical framework.
+Critical and creative thinking fosters an adaptability that allows our graduates to deal with the constant and rapid changes they will face as managers.